felixVil/LDASegment/README.md

 After modifying the Tracker_Params.py file you can:

 1.Run on a specific VOT video sequence.
 Please update the sequence names in the KerasTracker/ Trackingmain.py script.
 2.Run on DAVIS2016 video dataset (validation set).
 Please run the KerasTracker/Trackingmain_VOS.py script.
-Please update the path to the validation set (or other set) list of sequences in the "filename" in the script.
+Please update the path to the validation set (or other set) list of sequences in the "validation_filepath" in the script.

 Both scripts produce result images with the tracking rect overlaid in the path specified in the "track_results_path" parameter.
 Debug plots are generated in the path specified in the "debug_images_path" parameter.